 The other day I was pulling out of my daughter’s pre-school when I noticed a car pulling in.
 Pick up is at 2:00.
 That driver was late.
 I couldn’t tell if she was stressed and anxious or if she was calm and apathetic.
 I just knew that she was late.
-I shook my head slowly, sighed softly and proceeded with the judging process.
+I shook my head slowly, sighed softly and judged her.
 I’d like to know what she was doing that made her so late to pick up her kid?
 What is she so busy with that she can’t be there at 2:00?

-I drove away doing the hair flip of self righteous complacency since I was, of course, on time.
-The fact that I was late the day before has no relevance here.
-I’m sure some of the moms judged me that day, but whatever.
-I had a good reason for being a little late and also, it was me.
+I drove away doing the hair flip of self righteousness since I was, of course, on time.
+(The fact that I was late the day before is not important.)

 Before I became a mother, one of my friends let me in on something very interesting.
 She said: You will never feel more judged than you will as a mother.

 Now that I am, indeed, a mother, I feel I am in a good position to report the following: